eurbaezjr/employee-management-application/README.md

 ![Example 1](./app-demo.gif)

-A Node CLI application that takes information about employees and generates an HTML webpage that displays summaries for each person.
+A Node CLI application that takes information about employees and generates an HTML webpage with custom CSS displaying summaries for each person.
 The application's core focus is to keep track of a software engineering team.

 ## Functionality